 Hello!
 I am a lecturer and postdoctoral researcher in English Literature and Culture at Martin Luther University Halle-Wittenberg (MLU).
 My research and teaching focus on British and postcolonial literatures and cultures from the late eighteenth century to the present.
-Two of my particular research areas are contemporary representations of terrorism and the interconnections between dermatological and cultural conceptions of skin in the Victorian era.
+Two of my particular research areas are contemporary representations of war and terrorism and the interconnections between dermatological and cultural conceptions of skin in the Victorian era.

 Photo: Hans-Jörg Franke

 I earned my PhD from Ruhr University Bochum in 2016.
 My project, which was awarded a full scholarship by the German Academic Scholarship Foundation (Studienstiftung), examined the negotiation of subject positions within ‘war on terror’ discourses in contemporary British drama.
 My doctoral thesis was distinguished with the CDE Award in 2016 and with the Ruhr University’s Wilhelm Hollenberg Prize in 2017 and was published by De Gruyter in 2017 as Theatre on Terror: Subject Positions in British Drama.